bachya/aionotion/README.md

     # Get a sensor by ID:
     sensor = await client.sensor.async_get(12345)

+    # Get "listeners" (conditions that a sensor is monitoring) for all sensors:
+    all_listeners = await client.sensor.async_listeners()

+    # Get "listeners" (conditions that a sensor is monitoring) for a specific sensor;
+    # note that unlike other sensor endpoints, this one requires the sensor UUID, *not*
+    # the sensor ID:
+    listeners_for_sensor = await client.sensor.async_listeners_for_sensor(
+        "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+    )

     # Create a sensor (with associated parameters):
     await client.sensor.async_create({"sensor_id": 12345, "name": "Test"})